-On October 1, 2011, Almonty embarked on a drilling program at the Los Santos Project, the aim of which is to convert inferred resources into measure and indicated reserves and to further delineate the nature of the resource at the Los Santos Project.
+On October 1, 2011, Almonty embarked on a drilling program at the Los Santos Project, the aim of which is to convert inferred resources into measured and indicated reserves and to further delineate the nature of the resource at the Los Santos Project.
 The exploration program is ongoing and the Company has plans to drill 7,000 metres per year over the next four years as part of the campaign.
 The Company completed its drill campaign for fiscal 2012 in May after drilling 5,078 metres and issued a revised NI 43-101 technical report dated September 30, 2012.
-Tungsten reserves increased by 10%, contained tungsten by 20% and the mine life was extended to 8 years.
+As a result of the exploration program Tungsten reserves increased by 10%, contained tungsten increased by 20% and the mine life was extended to 8 years.
 The total amount budgeted for the fiscal 2012 drill campaign was set at US\$1,800.
 The Company completed the fiscal 2012 drill campaign after spending US\$1,060.

 Continuation of the development and exploration program recommenced in November 2012 with the start of the 7,000 metre drill program planned for fiscal 2013.
-As at the date of this MD&A, over 1,000 metres of the 2013 exploration program have been completed and the results are currently being analyzed.
+As at the date of this MD&A, over 3,583 metres of the 2013 exploration program have been completed and the results are currently being analyzed.